Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 Aries Sun & Rising:

 Aries, with the North Node in your sign until 2025, you have the green light to completely revamp your career, as long as it feels like you’re choosing a path that’s tied to your destiny.
 You’re in the mood to create a lasting legacy for yourself and your loved ones, and the best way to do this is to trust your instincts.
-Make the most of Mars’ transit through your sign from April 30 to June 9, as you’ll be feeling driven, ambitious, and motivated, allowing you to focus on your career objectives and take greater leaps of faith.
+Make the most of Mars’ transit through your sign from 30th April to 9th June, as you’ll be feeling driven, ambitious and motivated, allowing you to focus on your career objectives and take greater leaps of faith.

 AdvertisementADVERTISEMENT

-Then on May 25 Jupiter leaves Taurus and enters Gemini for a 13-month stay, and this is an auspicious period for you professionally, as this transit lights up your communication and creativity sector.
-You’ll find yourself motivated to pitch new ideas and start new projects during this time, but the one caveat to this transit is that you may bite off more than you can chew and begin too many endeavors at once, making it difficult to maintain your motivation and long term focus.
-You’ll therefore benefit from teaming up with a work colleague who can balance out your qualities, ideally during Scorpio Season when the Sun is in your sector of merging.
+Then, on 25th May, Jupiter leaves Taurus and enters Gemini for a 13-month stay, and this is an auspicious period for you professionally, as this transit lights up your communication and creativity sector.
+You’ll find yourself motivated to pitch new ideas and start new projects during this time, but the one caveat to this transit is that you may bite off more than you can chew and begin too many endeavours at once, making it difficult to maintain your motivation and long term focus.
+You’ll therefore benefit from teaming up with a work colleague who can balance out your qualities, ideally during Scorpio Season when the sun is in your sector of merging.

 Taurus Sun & Rising:

-If you work for someone else, Jupiter in Gemini will at first be destabilizing because you’ll find that people are giving you more feedback than you’re used to — both positive and negative.
+If you work for someone else, Jupiter in Gemini will at first be destabilising because you’ll find that people are giving you more feedback than you’re used to — both positive and negative.
 But as you adjust to Jupiter’s new transit you’ll learn to integrate that feedback to become a more efficient and flexible coworker.
-Many Taureans may find themselves juggling more than one professional endeavor in the second half of the year, but once Jupiter retrograde begins on October 9, you may have to scale back and focus on the mission that speaks to you most.
+Many Taureans may find themselves juggling more than one professional endeavour in the second half of the year, but once Jupiter retrograde begins on 9th October, you may have to scale back and focus on the mission that speaks to you most.

 AdvertisementADVERTISEMENT